 Nebraska Career Clusters – Experience virtual industry tours that provide a unique opportunity to get a glimpse inside Nebraska-based industries without leaving your home or classroom.
 No account required.

 Roadtrip Nation – A place to explore interests and get careers, majors, and high school classes that match what they like to do.
-Students log in with a CollegeBoard account.
+Students log in with a CollegeBoard account (free to create).

 Career Cruising – Self-exploration activities from this site are started by most LPS students in middle school, but access to resources and past assessment results continues throughout high school.
 Students log in through the LPS Portal.